MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

     # ===== Outputs Inputs =====
     #createOutputs: false # Optional
     #outputVariables: # Required if createOutputs = true
+    # ===== Advanced Inputs =====
+    #authToken: #Optional
 ```

 ### Task Parameters
 The task supports the default parameters listed below.
 All parameters support variables *including nested variables*.

 **Security Note:** For security reasons we mask all secrets automatically.
 This ensures that you cannot exploit the *Create Work Item* task to gain access to secret values stored in Azure DevOps.
+Please be aware, though, that it usually isn't a good idea to try putting secrets in work item fields in the first place.

 ![Default Task Parameters](../assets/DefaultInputs.png "Configuring the Create Work Item task")